On expansions of $(\mathbf{Z},+,0)$: Introduction

+is not piecewise syndetic.
+This allows us to prove that $R$ is bounded, see Subsection \ref{section-bounded} and Theorem \ref{theorem-cover-z} therein.\\ In Section \ref{section-axiomatization}, we give the second proof of Theorem \ref{theorem-sup}, using a quantifier elimination result in a language extending $\L_{R}=\{0,+,R\}$.\\ We first axiomatize the theory of $\str{Z}_{R}$ in an enriched language $\L$: to $\L_{R}$ we add new predicates interpreted in $\str{Z}_{R}$ by certain existentially defined sets.
+For instance,

+will be quantifier-free $\L$-definable.
+We let $T_{R}$ be this $\L$-axiomatization of $\str{Z}_{R}$. \begin{theoremi}[Theorem \ref{thm-eq} and Corollary \ref{cor-eq}] The $\L$-theory $T_{R}$ has quantifier elimination and is complete. \end{theoremi} This quantifier elimination result allows us to prove that $T_{R}$ is superstable by counting types.
+As a consequence, we recover the superstability of $\Th(\str{Z}_{R})$.\\ We conclude this paper by Subsections \ref{section-decid} and \ref{section-nip}, where we respectively show that, when $R$ is interpreted by a congruence periodic regular sequence, $T_{R}$ is decidable (when $\theta$ can be computed effectively and the congruence periodicity is effective) and $\Th(\IZ,+,0,<,R)$ is NIP.
+This last result relies on a quantifier elimination result of the second author in \cite{P} for expansions of Presburger arithmetic by so-called sparse predicates, introduced by A. L. S\"emenov.\\

-Independently of our work \cite{PointO}, G. Conant released a preprint (\cite{conant}) on sparsity notions and stability for sets of integers.
-There he defines the notion of a \emph{geometrically sparse} infinite sequence $R$ (see \cite[Definition 6.2]{conant}).
-For such sequence $R$, he proves superstability of $(\Z,+,0,R)$ and calculates its Lascar rank \cite[Theorem 7.1]{conant}.
+Independently of our work \cite{PointO}, G. Conant published a paper \cite{conant} on sparsity notions and stability for sets of integers.
+There he defines the notion of a \emph{geometrically sparse} set $R$ (see \cite[Definition 6.2]{conant}).
+For such a set $R$, he proves superstability of $(\Z,+,0,R)$ and calculates its Lascar rank \cite[Theorem 7.1]{conant}.
 So there is an overlap between his result and our Theorem \ref{theorem-sup} (see also \cite{Lam}); we give an account of this overlap at the end of Section \ref{section-regseq}.
-We also point out that, in the first version of this paper, our main result had an extra hypothesis on regular sequences, namely that they were eventually periodic modulo $m$ for all $m>1$.
+We also point out that, in the first version of this paper, our main result had an extra hypothesis on regular sequences, namely that they were congruence periodic.
 This hypothesis was necessary to understand the trace, on $R$, of congruence relations.
 However, G. Conant showed that in some cases, the analysis of the trace of congruence relations is not necessary and we decided to incorporate this in Theorem \ref{theorem-sup}.
-This is explained after the statement of Theorem of E. Casanovas and M. Ziegler (see Theorem \ref{thm-casanovas}).\\ In another, more recent, preprint (\cite{conant2}), G. Conant investigated expansions of $\IZ$ by (subsets) of finitely generated submonoids of $(\IN,\cdot,1)$ and showed that these expansions are superstable.
-His result (\cite[Theorem 3.2]{conant2}) is more general than Theorem \ref{theorem-mann}.
-Despite this fact, we decided to keep this section as the proof of Theorem \ref{theorem-mann} is short and to stress the parallel between these expansions and expansions of an algebraically closed field (respectively real closed field) by a multiplicative subgroup.
+This is explained after the statement of Theorem \ref{thm-casanovas}.